Ancestor regression in linear structural equation models: Ancestor regression

 \begin{theorem} Assume that the data $X$ follows the model \eqref{eq:SEM-model}.
 Consider the ordinary least squares regression $f\left(X_j\right)$ versus $X$, denote the according OLS parameter by $\beta^{f,j} \coloneqq \EE\left(XX^\top\right)^{-1}\EE\left\{Xf\left(X_j\right)\right\}$ and assume that it exists.
 Then,

-\end{theorem} Importantly, $X_j$ itself must be included in the set of predictors as well.
-The beauty of Theorem \ref{theo:beta-fols} lies in the fact that no assumptions on the distribution of the $\Psi_l$ or the size of the $\theta_{l,k}$ apart from existence of the moments must be taken.
-This allows to control against false discovery of ancestor variables.
-The proof of this and the subsequent theoretical results is available in the supplementary material.
+\end{theorem} Importantly, $X_j$ itself must also be included in the set of predictors.
+The beauty of Theorem \ref{theo:beta-fols} lies in the fact that no assumptions on the distribution of the $\Psi_l$ or the size of the $\theta_{l,k}$, apart from existence of the moments, must be taken for any $l$ and $k \in \left\{1,\ldots ,p\right\}$.
+This allows one to control against false discovery of ancestor variables.

 Typically, $\beta_k^{f,j} \neq 0 $ holds for ancestors since a nonlinear function of that ancestor cannot be completely regressed out by the other regressors using only linear terms.
 For ancestors that are much further upstream, this effect might become vanishingly small.
 However, this is not such an issue since when fitting a linear model using the detected ancestors, those indirect ancestors are assigned a direct causal effect of $0$ anyway.